mai-gh/zimu/readme.md

 ```

-- You want to watch a film from shanghai that you have english and simplified chinese subtitles, but you want english, pinyin and simplified chinese characters to be displayed. this example also shows how to rescale off synced subtitles, the first timestamp is the start of the first subtitle, and the second timestamp is the end of the last subtitle
+- You want to watch a film from beijing that you have english and simplified chinese subtitles, but you want english, pinyin and simplified chinese characters to be displayed. this example also shows how to rescale off synced subtitles, the first timestamp is the start of the first subtitle, and the second timestamp is the end of the last subtitle

 ```
 ./zimu.py --layer1 encoding gb2312 scale 0:02:45.05 1:45:22 chs.srt --layer2 convert layer1 pinyin --layer3 scale 0:00:32 1:45:22  en.srt --out out.ssa